 Do you have a business plan that includes government contracting?

 Small businesses need to properly align their business plan to address the specifics of the government market.

 Can you afford to sell to the government?

 It can take longer to receive payment for government work — sometimes up to 45 days or longer after the work is completed.
 Can you cover your overhead until the payment arrives?

-If you do not have an established business with a history of sales, you are not ready to sell to the government.
+If you do not have an established business with a history of sales, you may not be ready to sell to the government.
 Past performance is one of the main factors agencies analyze when determining who to do business with.

 Having a website is important and doing business with the government may require e-commerce to win and perform on contracts.